Murdered and mutilated: Keane Mulready-Woods and the teenagers of gangland

 Several other gardaí who spoke to The Irish Times believe the decision to dismember Mulready-Woods and scatter his remains in Dublin was intended as a chilling message to the rival drugs gang.
 They see it as a “Kinahan-style” bid to make the stakes so high that their rivals would never seek to compete.
 If you even try, you will be annihilated, is the message.

-There are now fears in the Garda cycle of such “nuclear” attacks may become normalised in this second drugs boom.
+There are now fears in the Garda that the cycle of such “nuclear” attacks may become normalised in this second drugs boom.